How the US decides which security flaws to keep secret

 When the US government discovers a new security flaw, it faces an important question: Who should we tell about this?

-The White House released its Vulnerabilities Equities Policy (PDF) on Wednesday, detailing the process it follows to make that decision along with ten agencies, including the CIA, Homeland Security and the NSA.
-It explains why some vulnerabilities are kept secret, while warnings are issued for others as soon as possible.
+The White House released its Vulnerabilities Equities Policy (PDF) on Wednesday, detailing the process it follows to make that decision along with ten agencies, including the CIA, NSA and Homeland Security.
+It explains why some vulnerabilities are kept secret, while warnings are immediately issued for others.

 These decisions are specifically regarding zero-day vulnerabilities, previously unknown security flaws that haven't yet been patched.
 Government agencies often find these vulnerabilities and sometimes turn them into their own hacking weapons.
 After the WannaCry ransomware spread thanks to a stolen NSA hacking tool, Microsoft's chief counsel criticized the government for keeping vulnerabilities a secret from companies that can patch them.

-Rob Joyce, the White House cybersecurity coordinator, said in a blog post on Wednesday that it was critical to improve the process' transparency, but defended the government's decisions to keep certain vulnerabilities a secret.
+White House Cybersecurity Coordinator Rob Joyce said in a blog post Wednesday that it's critical to improve transparency of the process but he defended the government's decisions to keep certain vulnerabilities a secret.

 "Although I don't believe withholding all vulnerabilities for operations is a responsible position, we see many nations choose it," Joyce said.

-The process starts with finding the vulnerability first, and submitting it to the VEP's review board, which comprises of:
+The process starts with finding the vulnerability and submitting it to the VEP's review board, which includes members of the following agencies:

 The second consideration is how the government could potentially use the vulnerability for its own purposes.
-The third and fourth talking points look at what risks the US would face with companies and other countries if it's revealed the government knew about the vulnerabilities all along.
+The third and fourth talking points consider what risks the US would face with companies and other countries if it's revealed that the government knew about the vulnerability all along.

 This review happens within five days.
 The process is sped up if there're already attacks going on using the vulnerability.
 After the discussions, the board reaches a consensus on whether or not to disclose the vulnerability to companies affected.